-Column Description Event The action that occurred.
-The platform events are listed below.
-In addition to these events, other events may appear in your audit log depending on the modules you have installed.
+Column Description Event addition to these e The action that occurred.
+The platform events are listed below. addition to these events, other events may appear in your audi log depending on the modules you have installed.
 Create The object was created and saved to the server.
 Create Version A new version of the dataflow was created in Enterprise Designer.
 Delete The object was removed from the server.
 Delete Version The dataflow version was removed.
 Other versions may still exist.
 Expose The dataflow was exposed, making it available for execution.
 Item added The object was added to a folder on the server.
 Item moved The object was moved to a different folder on the server.
 Rename The object's name was modified and the object was saved.
 Unexpose The dataflow was made unavailable for execution.
 It can still be edited in Enterprise Designer.
 Update The object was modified and saved. Туре of types include th The part of the system that was modified by the event.
 Examples of types include the dataflow type (job, service, subflow, process flow) file servers, and access control settings.
 In some situations an object of the same name may appear multiple times with different values in the Type column.
 This is because one user action may generate multiple events in the system.
 For example, when you create a job in Enterprise Designer, you will see a "Create" event for the job in the audit log, plus an "Item added" event for a FolderItem type that has the same name as the job.
 This indicates that the job was saved and placed in a folder on the system.
-The saving of the job and placement of the job into a folder are treated as two separate system events.
-In some situations multiple times with because one user system.
-For exam Designer, you will plus an "Item addesame name as the placed in a folder placement of the ju Object Name the name of a data em that generated the log entry.
-For example, iflow.
-Object names may be user-defined, such lataflow, or they may be defined by the system.
+The saving of the job and placement of the job into a folder are treated as two separate system events. multiple times with because one user system.
+For exam Designer, you will plus an "Item adde same name as the placed in a folder placement of the j Object Name the name of a data The name of the item that generated the log entry.
+For example, the name of a dataflow.
+Object names may be user-defined, such as the name of a dataflow, or they may be defined by the system.